IntelLabs/nlp-architect/core_models/reading_comprehension/ngraph_implementation/README.md

 Train the model using the following command
  `python train.py -bgpu --gpu_id 0`

-The command line options available are:
-- `--gpu_id` select the gpu id train the model.
-Default is 0.
-- `--max_para_req` enter the max length of the para to truncate the dataset.Default is 100.
-Currently the code has been tested for a maximum length of paragraph length of 100.
-- `--batch_size_squad` enter the batch size (please note that 30 is the max batch size that will fit on the gpu with 12 gb memory).
-Default is 16.

 ## Results
 After training starts, you will see outputs as shown below:
 ```